visionanddepiction/visionanddepiction.github.io/index.md

 - [Tim Jenison](https://en.wikipedia.org/wiki/Tim%27s_Vermeer)

+# Preliminary program
+We will have more concrete information soon, but for now we fixed the start and end times:
+- *Start* on Wednesday 7 February at 13:00
+- *End* on Friday 9 Februari at 18:30 (although we will likely have a farewell reception/activity!)

 # Themes
 We have a top-down idea about our ideal set op topics, although this will critically depend on the submissions we attract.
 In reality the program will likely be also driven by a bottom up approach where we cluster the available contributions into meaningful units.
 But before reality hits, these topics would ideally serve as pillars: